what is Roosevelt at Columbia?

 In addition to weekly meetings, Roosevelt at Columbia also provides more focused opportunities for members.
 We are organized into eight Policy Centers that work on yearly and semesterly initiatives.
-Examples of previous initiatives include a rigorous analysis of Columbia's financial aid policy as part of an ongoing campaign to eliminate the summer work contribution for students who receive financial aid, and the Education Center's reform efforts concerning specialized high schools in New York City.
+Examples of previous initiatives include a student-led movement to include carbon neutrality in Columbia’s 2020 sustainability plan, a campaign to establish an Advisory Committee on Socially Responsible Investing (ACSRI) at Barnard, and a boycott of Barnard’s dining halls.

 Roosevelt Review Journal